TISUnion/Carpet-TIS-Addition/README.md

 Right click with the same dye to switch the marker to end rod mode with which block update information will be logged additionally.
 Right click again to remove the marker

+Right click a marker with slime ball item to make it movable.
+It will move to the corresponding new position when the attaching block is moved by a piston

 Use `/carpet microTimingDyeMarker clear` to remove all markers

 You can create a named marker by using a renamed dye item.
 Marker name will be shown in logging message as well